KiranTandur/ProductRestCRUD/README.md

 # ProductRestCRUD
 Simple CRUD Application using Spring Boot and MySQL Database connectivity.
 Also I have implemented code using many annotations along with exception handling, i,e @ControllerAdvice.
 And have added spring @Value annotation based code.
+Adding to that also , have added code for JPA Derived Queries Implementation as well.

 Below is the Create table script for product table